rachaelloh/django-barista/README.md

 | 4    | As someone who is a frequent visitor of the shop, I want to continue enjoying the convenience of ordering my favourite coffee online.|

 The website will be designed based on the identified goals and hence allow users to do the following:

+-view coffee products available on the website

+-add coffee products to shopping cart (only when logged in)

+-remove items from shopping cart (only when logged in)

+-checkout from shopping cart and make payment through Stripe (only when logged in)

+-search coffee products by names

+-search products by cost

+-register for an account for new users who wish to purchase products

+-add new products (only when signed in as superuser)

+-update product information (only when signed in as superuser)

+-delete product (only when signed in as superuser)